Asking for a Friend: How Do I Make New Friends?

 The first step is to embrace the awkwardness.

 When you’re younger, the opportunity to make new friends is sort of built into your life.
 Just the simple act of waking up and going to school increased your chance of striking up friendly banter with a classmate.
 And if you did struggle to make friends as a child, you were probably told that it gets easier as you get older.
 And it does!
-When you’re a more mature and fully-developed human, finding people with like-minded interests and priorities who you respect can be easier.
+When you’re a more mature and fully developed human, finding people with like-minded interests and priorities who you respect can be easier.
 But, at the same time, as we grow up, such effortless opportunities to make new and meaningful connections disappear.
 Between the daily demands of our careers and families, cultivating new friendships can understandably slip to the bottom of the to-do list.

-“Making friends as adults is not something that we’ve learned to prioritize in our culture,” says Jess Johnson, who co-wrote a modern guidebook on how to make friends called I’ll Be There (But I’ll Be Wearing Sweatpants) with her friend Amy Weatherly.
+“Making friends as adults is not something that we’ve learned to prioritize in our culture,” says Jess Johnston, who co-wrote a modern guidebook on how to make friends called I’ll Be There (But I’ll Be Wearing Sweatpants) with her friend Amy Weatherly.
 “We look at it as a luxury instead of a necessity.
 But friendship isn’t an extra — it’s really important for our mental and physical health and our overall well-being.
 We have to start investing in it intentionally again.”

 Staying put during the pandemic felt isolating, which forced us to take stock of the relationships we’d been watering…and which we’d been neglecting.
 “So many of us have a cavity wound where we want friendships, but we’ve been filling it up with being busy with work, our schedules, with anything,” says Weatherly.
 “When the pandemic hit, that cavity got totally exposed.
 We couldn’t ignore it anymore.”
-Suddenly, she says, “we wanted to know our neighbors and the people around us.”
+Suddenly, she says, “We wanted to know our neighbors and the people around us.”

 So where do you go to find friends with common interests as an adult?
 How can you move beyond the mundane weather talk with your neighbor?
 What does it take to expand your inner circle?
 We asked Johnston and Weatherly to share their tips on how to make friends later in life.